gildasmorvan/similar2logo/README.md

 #### The simulation model

-In the simulation model defined in our example, boids are initially located at the center of the environment with a random orientation and speed.
+In the simulation model defined in our example, boids are initially randomly located in the environment with a random orientation and speed.

 ```
+	/**
+	 * {@inheritDoc}
+	 */
 	@Override
 	protected AgentInitializationData generateAgents(
 		ISimulationParameters parameters, Map<LevelIdentifier, ILevel> levels